-Dr Dorothea Kleine is Senior Lecturer in Human Geography and Director of the ICT4D Centre, a part of the ICT4D Collective/UNESCO Chair in ICT4D at RHUL, which brings together researchers working in the field of information and communication and development.
+Dr Dorothea Kleine is Reader in Human Geography and Director of the ICT4D Centre, a part of the ICT4D Collective/UNESCO Chair in ICT4D at RHUL, which brings together researchers working in the field of information and communication and development.
 She also directs the MSc in Practising Sustainable Development, including the specialism in ICT4D.

 Globalisation and ethical trade

 Discourses of development, environment, aid, trade and globalisation and how they intersect; global value chains and ethical consumerism in the UK and Germany; the perspective of producer cooperatives in Chile and India; the Fair Trade movement as a multi-level model.
 Critical perspectives on corporate social responsibility, environmental impacts and social marketing.

 Information and Communication Technology and Development (ICT4D)

 Here I am particularly interested in operationalising Amartya Sen’s capabilities approach for the area of ICT4D.
 I have developed a specific framework, the Choice Framework which can be used as a malleable “living tool” to this end.
 Sectorally, I have worked on the effects of e-business, e-procurement and e-government initiatives on local and regional economies as well as on E-Learning opportunities and micro-, small-, and medium-sized enterprises (MSMEs).
 The focus here is particularly on the more disadvantaged actors, asking what factors co-define their ability to use the technology to expand their freedom to lead the lives they themselves value.

 Local and regional governance and participatory processes; negotiations around economic, social and ecological concerns and their implications for different groups of actors; economic empowerment and constructions of difference (e.g. gender, ethnicity); the role of social capital; cooperation and competition amongst micro-, small-, and medium-sized enterprises (MSMEs).